rabi-siddique/react-js-interview-questions/readme.md

 ```

-So how does React know which state corresponds to which useState call?
+How does React know which state corresponds to which useState call?
 The answer is that React relies on the order in which Hooks are called.
-Our example works because the order of the Hook calls is the same on every render:
+Above example works because the order of the Hook calls is the same on every render:
 ```js
 // ------------
 // First render